woywro/next-lazy-hydration-on-scroll/README.md

    <section ref={rootRef} dangerouslySetInnerHTML={{ __html: '' }} suppressHydrationWarning />
    ```

    On the client side, `hydrateClientSide` takes over.
 It renders an empty section with a ref and `suppressHydrationWarning`.
-This prop is crucial as it tells React to ignore the hydration mismatch between server and client content.
+This prop is crucial as it tells React to ignore the hydration mismatch between server and client content (For more detailed explanation see below).

 3. **Hydration Control**: